 It’s purely a yellow leaf.
 It may mean nothing to you, but it’s to me.
-From an old and sophisticated culture background, I am apt to pursue modernity and simplicity.
+From an old and sophisticated cultural background, I am apt to pursue modernity and simplicity.

-Do you believe?
+Do you believe it?
 A little something we saw in a moment of our life can inspire us to continue a high goal.
-A word from an elementary school can press in a child’s heart and impact his/her thinking the rest of the life.
+A word from an elementary school can press in a child’s heart and impact his/her thinking for the rest of their life.

 In my first-grade school writing class, we were given ‘A Yellow Leaf’ as a subject.
 I only understood later that the teacher was challenging us to think, to expand what we visualized.
 A writer has to be more insightful and perceive more than what commoners do.

 Wanting to be a writer, I ended up becoming a businesswoman for decades.
 Now the retirement life has offered me the luxury to be back to the dream, and I thought of this yellow leaf whenever I see one.